apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Bypass.md

 In addition to the configurable default bypass rules, the following bypass providers can be defined and executed after default bypass rules are calculated.

-In the case where the default rules determine that the multifactor authentication should be bypassed,

 Remember that the following bypass policies are defined per multifactor authentication provider.
 You will need to instruct CAS to activate a bypass policy based on the options listed below for the multifactor authentication in question.
 Each provider should have its own dedicated settings and properties that would allow you control its own bypass rules.